Web Portal Engineering Quick Start Guide

 In some situations, it may be necessary to add tortuosity to better simulate real life conditions.

-Apply Tortuosity: Toggle this on to add some extra tortuosity to the surveys in the Surveys table.
+Apply Tortuosity: Toggle this on to add some extra tortuosity to the wellbore.
 Makes other tortuosity options in the section available.

 Depth Range: If this is toggled off, tortuosity will be added to all surveys in the table.
 If toggled on, the user can define the depth range where tortuosity is applied by entering a Start Depth and an End Depth.